BA23-Robotic-Fleet-Management/fleet_management_system/README.md

 To be able to test the fleet management system the following steps are required:

-1. Installing ROS2 humble (See the [official documentation](https://docs.ros.org/en/humble/Installation.html)).
+1. Installing ROS 2 humble (See the [official documentation](https://docs.ros.org/en/humble/Installation.html)).
 2. Installing Open-RMF with the `easy_fleet_adapter` feature:

     * At the time of writing, the `easy_fleet_adapter` feature, still lives in its own branch and has not yet been merged into the main branch.